Catalina Island: June 19 – 25, 2016

 Community radio KISL (Avalon CA) is hosting a weeklong Transom Traveling Workshop on audio storytelling.
-Ten beginning-level students will get six-days of intensive training on Catalina Island, off the Southern California coast.
+Ten beginning-level students will get seven-days of intensive training on Catalina Island, off the Southern California coast.

 Class and Cost

 The fee for the week is either $2,248 or $2,648 depending on housing, and includes: